 Although the Azure AD Connect Cloud Sync shares crucial features with Azure AD Connect, it’s still different in many ways.

-By default, Azure AD Connect Cloud Cloud Sync syncs every 2 minutes versus 30 minutes for Azure AD Connect.
+Azure AD Connect Cloud Sync default sync is every 2 minutes versus 30 minutes for Azure AD Connect.

 Let’s learn more about the differences between Azure AD Connect Cloud Sync and Azure AD Connect.